 Even if math isn’t your best subject, knowing the types of math problems you’ll run into on the ACT or SAT can give you a huge boost.
 You can find what types of math you struggle on and focus on those before the test date.
 Here are the ones you’ll run into:

-Trigonometry on the other hand is only on the ACT.
+Trigonometry, on the other hand, is only on the ACT.
 With only four questions, it is a very minor part of the section.
-It includes the sine, cosine, and tangent, graphing, and more.
+It includes sine, cosine, and tangent, graphing, and more.
 It will be mostly basic questions, but you should know how to tackle this area of math.

 Numbers and Operations

 Meanwhile, numbers and operations questions will only be on the SAT.
 This section will focus on rational numbers, integers, and word problems.
 About 20 to 25% of the test will feature these types of questions.

 Data, Probability, and Statistics

 There’s no maybe about this.
 Probability, as well as data and statistics, will be on the SAT.
 Mean, median, and mode are just the beginning, but interpreting data from tables and graphs will also be included.